Last updated: 1/21/2019

 What happens if you change health insurance plans?
 No problem.
 If you change to a health insurance plan that is NOT a qualified high deductible health plan (HDHP), you just can’t make any additional contributions to your HSA.
 But any money remaining in your HSA after you change health insurance plans, can still be used to pay for qualified medical expenses now or in the future…and the money can still be withdrawn tax-free as long as it’s used to pay for qualified medical expenses.

 How much can you contribute to an HSA?
 If your qualified HDHP is for yourself only, you can contribute up to $3500 in 2019.
 If your qualified HDHP is a family health insurance plan, you can contribute up to $7000 in 2019.
 If you are age 55 or older, you can contribute an additional $1000.
 FYI, you also have until April 15, 2019 to make your 2018 HSA contribution.
-In 2018, the contribution limit was $3450 for a self-only plan and $6900 for a family plan; if you are age 55 or older, you can contribute an additional $1000.
+In 2018, the contribution limit was $3450 for a self-only plan and $6900 for a family plan; if you were age 55 or older in 2018, you can contribute an additional $1000.